codewarr1or/Velvotek-Status/README-LOCAL-SETUP.md

-# System Monitoring Dashboard - Local Setup
+# Velvotek Status - Local Setup

-This is a real-time system monitoring dashboard with a terminal-style interface.
+This is Velvotek Status, a real-time system monitoring dashboard with a terminal-style interface.
 It features live system metrics, service status monitoring, process information, and incident tracking.

 ## Technologies Used